What are Circuit Breakers?

 Arc Extinction Method

-There are two methods of Extinction of the arc that is described below
+There are two methods of Extinction of the arc including

 - current Zero Method